Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: INTRODUCTION

-On the other hand, there are two kinds of photon emission mechanisms on the side of photon emitter~\cite{Baur:1998ay}: coherent-photon emission (coh.) and incoherent-photon emission (incoh.).
+There are different channels which contribute to heavy quarkonium production.
+From the beam side, the different photon sources need to be considered~\cite{Baur:1998ay}: coherent-photon emission (coh.), ordinary-incoherent photon emission (OIC), and ultra-incoherent photon emission (UIC).
 In the first type, the virtual photons are emitted coherently by the whole nucleus which remains intact after photons radiated.
-In the second type, the virtual photons are emitted incoherently by the individual constituents (protons or quarks) inside nucleus, and the nucleus will dissociate after photons radiated.
-For convenience, in the second type we further denote the process in which photons emitted from protons inside nucleus as ordinary-incoherent photon emission (OIC), and denote that from quarks inside nucleus as ultra-incoherent photon emission (UIC).
-To avoid confusion, the terminology ``elastic'' and ``inelastic'' describe the case of whether the target nucleus remains intact or is allowed to break up after the scattering with photons.
-When these different channels are considered simultaneously, we have to weight the different contributions to avoid double counting.
-But in fact, this serious trouble is encountered in most works and brings the large fictitious contributions~\cite{Zhu:2015qoz, Fu:2011zzm, Fu:2011zzf, Chin.Phys.C_36_721, Yu:2015kva, Yu:2017rfi, Yu:2017pot, Kniehl:1990iv}.
+In the second and third types, the virtual photons are emitted incoherently by the protons and quarks inside nucleus, respectively, and nucleus will dissociate after photon radiation.
+To avoid confusion, the terminology ``elastic'' and ``inelastic'' describe the case of whether the target nucleus remains intact or is allowed to break up after scattering with photons.
+When these different photon sources are considered together, we have to weight its relative contributions to avoid double counting.
+Meanwhile, in the final state, there are two types of inelastic productions need to be distinguished: direct and fragmentation contributions~\cite{Collins:1981uw,Bodwin:2015iua,Cho:1995vh}.
+The fragmentation process is described by the fragmentation functions to specify the probability of final partons (gluons or quarks) hadronizing into quarkonia bound states.
+The fragmentation contribution originates from the large $p_{T}$ region, where one encounters large logarithms of $p_{T}^{2}/m_{Q}^{2}$, such large logs are resummed into the fragmentation functions.
+This essentially means that fragmentation mechanism can be only used in the large $p_{T}$ region, and one can not naively add the direct and fragmentation contributions together, since this will also cause double counting~\cite{Bodwin:2015iua,Bodwin:2015yma,Bodwin:2014gia}.
+But in fact, the double counting exists in most works, and the fragmentation formalism is employed beyond its validity range~\cite{Zhu:2015qoz,Fu:2011zzm,Fu:2011zzf,Chin.Phys.C_36_721,Yu:2015kva, Yu:2017rfi,Yu:2017pot,Kniehl:1990iv,Drees:1988pp}.